Nonlocal $H$-convergence for topologically nontrivial domains: Introduction

 \begin{thmABC}[compatibility of nonlocal $H$-convergence with local $H$-convergence] For $(a_n)_n$, $a$ in $M(\alpha,\beta;\Omega)$ the following conditions are equivalent: \begin{enumerate} \item[(i)] $a_n\to a$ in the local $H$-sense; \item[(ii)] $a_n\to a$ in $\tau_\Omega$. \end{enumerate} \end{thmABC}

 In the third application, we derive a new compactness result generalising the Picard--Weber--Weck compactness theorem in the variable coefficient case to `moving coefficients'.
-This is particularly relevant for nonlinear equations with dielectricity depending on the electric field. \begin{thmABC}[compactness criterion for moving coefficients] Let $(\varepsilon_n)_n$, $\varepsilon$ in $\cM(\alpha,\beta)$.
+This is particularly relevant for nonlinear equations with dielectricity depending on the electric field.
+Some equations with nonlinearity of a similar type have been considered mathematically in \cite{DTW24,Picard1990}.
+For references in the physics literature, we exemplarily refer to \cite{Sh89} and to \cite[Chapter 2]{G80}.
+For $\Omega$ topologically trivial, in order to prove for a given $f$ and $g$, existence of solutions of systems of the type with $E$ subject to the electric boundary condition, one might want to apply Schauder's fixed point theorem.
+In this case, one needs to confirm that the mapping assigning to $G\in L_2(\Omega)^3$ the solution $\tilde{E}$ of is compact.
+With only little regularity properties for $\varepsilon$, this compactness might be very difficult to show; this is where the following compactness theorem might be of some use. \begin{thmABC}[compactness criterion for moving coefficients] Let $(\varepsilon_n)_n$, $\varepsilon$ in $\cM(\alpha,\beta)$.

 Assume $\varepsilon_n\to \varepsilon$ in the weak operator topology and in $\tau_\Omega$; and for all $E\in L_2(\Omega)^3$, assume $\{\dive \varepsilon_n E; n\in \N\}$ to be relatively compact in $H^{-1}(\Omega)$.